Marine Biologist working on laptop

 Course outline

-Genetics is a rapidly growing science discipline and now underpins diverse jobs related to biology.
-Around the world, governments are investing heavily in genetics research to help improve the food supply, for example, which is increasingly reliant on genetically modifying the production of plants and animals.
+Genetics now underpins diverse jobs related to biology.
+For example, around the world, governments are investing in genetics research to improve food supply, which is increasingly reliant on genetically modifying the production of plants and animals.

-Trace amounts of DNA in the environment (eDNA) are being used to provide more complete estimates of biodiversity in terrestrial and marine environments.
-Ancient DNA is being extracted from fossils to understand the evolution of life and the impacts of ancient climate and ecosystem change.
-DNA ‘chips’ can detect the expression of thousands of genes enabling rapid diagnosis of many diseases in a single test.
-Before long, individuals will have access to their own DNA sequence and learn their propensity to develop particular diseases.
+In the field of disease diagnosis, DNA ‘chips’ can detect the expression of thousands of genes, enabling rapid diagnosis of multiple diseases in a single test.
+Before long, individuals will be able to access their own DNA sequence and learn their propensity to develop particular diseases.

 How this course will make you industry ready